seanwhs/Tutorials/NextJS/Greymatter-PDF/2-CSR.md

 **The Target:** `src/types/pdf-worker.ts`

-**The Concept:** Our Web Worker and our React component will talk to each other by sending plain JavaScript objects back and forth (this is literally the only way threads communicate — there's no shared memory by default).
-Think of it like two people passing notes under a door: they need to agree in advance on the note's format, or neither side can understand what's written.
-We define that "note format" as TypeScript types now, so both sides of the door — the worker file (Step 4) and the React hook (Step 5) — share one source of truth and the compiler catches mismatches for us.
+**The Concept:** our Web Worker and React component talk to each other by sending plain JavaScript objects — the only way threads communicate, since there is no shared memory by default.
+Like two people passing notes under a door, both sides need to agree on the note's format in advance.

 **The Implementation:**